ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 #### Standard

 Select this option to install all API Gateway components without API Manager.
-This includes API Gateway Analytics, the QuickStart tutorial, Apache Cassandra database, package and deployment tools, Policy Studio, and Configuration Studio.
+This includes API Gateway Analytics, the QuickStart tutorial, Apache Cassandra database, Discovery and Traceability agents, package and deployment tools, Policy Studio, and Configuration Studio.

 #### Complete

 Select this option to install all API Gateway components with API Manager.
-This includes API Manager, API Gateway Analytics, the QuickStart tutorial, Apache Cassandra database, package and deployment tools, Policy Studio, and Configuration Studio.
+This includes API Manager, API Gateway Analytics, the QuickStart tutorial, Apache Cassandra database, Discovery and Traceability agents, package and deployment tools, Policy Studio, and Configuration Studio.

 #### Custom